 Today is January 3, 2010.
 Welcome to the fifth year of My Serrapeptase Adventure.
 I look forward to sharing all the milestones and new developments of the year ahead, but I hope that this year will take a new and exciting direction.

 It is now time for me to build upon the firm foundations of the past four years of naturally sustained good health, and to put them to good use.
 Throughout my adventure, I have continued to be fascinated to learn all that I can.
 During this year I will be embarking upon formal and detailed research.
 I will publish a full description of the project in the next week or two.
-My intention is to explore the scientific background to the two distinct elements of my adventure, so far.
+I intend to explore the scientific background to the two distinct elements of my adventure, so far.
 Read More

 February 18th was another milestone.
 It was the first full day of my fourth year, free from the ‘toxic cocktail’, popularly known as prescription medication.